Understanding Cresthill Academy Tuition

 Your workplace might offer benefits that can help with child care costs.
 Many companies are recognizing the importance of supporting working parents and have started offering assistance programs.
 It’s a great idea to connect with your human resources department to ask about any available benefits.
 Some employers offer direct child care subsidies, while others have partnerships with local daycare centers that provide a discount to employees.
 They can also provide more information on setting up a Dependent Care FSA, as mentioned above.
 You never know what kind of support might be available until you ask.

-Ask About Sibling Discounts
+Don’t Forget to Ask About Sibling Discounts

 If you have more than one little one, this tip is for you.
 When you’re touring centers, always ask about sibling discounts.
 Many daycares offer a reduced rate for the second (or third!) child, which can make a huge difference in your monthly budget.
 As noted by Child Care Aware® of America, these discounts can “significantly reduce the overall cost for families with multiple children in care.”
 It’s one of the most common ways centers support growing families, so be sure to bring it up early in the conversation.